Dzheva/Simple-Json-Parser/README.md

 5. **XmlStatisticWriter**:

-   - **Description**: designed for convenient recording of statistics in XML format with preliminary DESC sorting by the number of occurrences.
+   - **Description**: This class is designed for convenient recording of statistics in XML format, with preliminary DESC sorting by the number of occurrences.

 7. **MyParser**: